Stories of Christian martyrs are the best stories there are. At youth camp or around a campfire at night, there is nothing more inspiring.

 (Jump straight to the stories below)

-You should learn them, put them in your own words and tell them with passion.
+You should learn these stories, put them in your own words, and tell them with passion.

 They matter even to God …